• Skip to primary navigation

 It refers to different ways of saying tomato.
 It means it doesn’t matter whether you say it with a different accent, it’s still the same thing.
 So the expression means: it doesn’t matter.
 It’s a way of dismissing a noted or claimed or supposed difference between two things as trivial.

-See also Does Melbourne Florida have a boardwalk?
+See also Does Melbourne get storms?

 Is it pronounced broccoli or broccoli?